 In June 2009, the FASB issued guidance codified into ASC Topic No. 860, "Transfers and Servicing" (ASC 860) which amends the derecognition guidance in former FASB Statement No. 140 and eliminates the exemption from consolidation for qualifying special-purpose entities.
 Also in June 2009, the FASB issued guidance codified into ASC Topic No. 810, "Consolidation" (ASC 810) which amends the consolidation guidance applicable to variable interest entities.
-The amendments will significantly affect the overall consolidation analysis under former FASB Interpretation No. 46(R).
-Both ASC 860 and ASC 810 are effective for fiscal years beginning after November 15, 2009.
-The adoption of this guidance is not expected to have a material impact on the Company's financial condition, results of operations and cash flows.
+The amendments significantly affected the overall consolidation analysis under former FASB Interpretation No. 46(R).
+Both ASC 860 and ASC 810 were effective for fiscal years beginning after November 15, 2009.
+See Note 6 to the financial statements for information regarding the Company's accounting under this guidance.

 In October 2009, the FASB issued Accounting Standards Update (ASU) No. 2009-13, "Multiple-Deliverable Revenue Arrangements" (ASU 2009-13).
-This update amends ASC Topic 605-25, "Revenue Recognition- Multiple-Deliverable Revenue Arrangements" to remove the criterion that entities must use objective and reliable evidence of fair value in separately accounting for deliverables and provides entities with a hierarchy of evidence that must be considered when allocating arrangement consideration.
+This update amends ASC Topic 605-25, "Revenue Recognition-Multiple-Deliverable Revenue Arrangements" to remove the criterion that entities must use objective and reliable evidence of fair value in separately accounting for deliverables and provides entities with a hierarchy of evidence that must be considered when allocating arrangement consideration.
 The update also requires entities to allocate arrangement consideration to the separate units of accounting based on the deliverables' relative selling price.
-ASU 2009-13 is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010, unless the election is made to adopt ASU 2009-13.
+ASU 2009-13 is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010, unless the election is made to adopt ASU 2009-13 retrospectively.
+ASU 2009-13 is not expected to have a material impact on the Company's financial condition, results of operations and cash flows.

 In October 2009, the FASB issued ASU No. 2009-14, "Certain Revenue Arrangements that Include Software Elements" (ASU 2009-14).
-This update modifies the scope of the software revenue recognition guidance to exclude (a) non-software components of tangible products and (b) software components of tangible products that are sold, licensed, or leased with tangible products when the software components and non-software components of the tangible product function together to delivery the product's functionality.
+This update modifies the scope of the software revenue recognition guidance to exclude (a) non-software components of tangible products and (b) software components of tangible products that are sold, licensed, or leased with tangible products when the software components and non-software components of the tangible product function together to deliver the product's functionality.
 ASU 2009-14 is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010, unless the election is made to adopt ASU 2009-14 retrospectively.
-The Company is currently evaluating the impact of the provisions of ASU 2009-14.
+ASU 2009-14 is not expected to have a material impact on the Company's financial condition, results of operations and cash flows.